remote-no-code/FPGA-IP-DEVELOPMENT/Task3/readme.md

 ---

+Below is a **clean, submission-ready rewrite of Step-5**.
+It keeps the same technical depth, **adds explicit explanation of the circuit photo**, and **clearly explains why all 4 LEDs are glowing**, so no evaluator can misinterpret your result.

+You can paste this directly into your README.

+---

 ## Step 5: Hardware Validation (Optional)

 ### Purpose of This Step

-In Step 5, I validated the complete GPIO subsystem on **real FPGA hardware**, confirming that everything developed and verified in simulation (Steps 1–4) works correctly when deployed on the **VSDSquadron FPGA board**.
+In Step 5, I validated the complete GPIO subsystem on **real FPGA hardware**, confirming that everything designed and verified in simulation (Steps 2–4) works correctly when deployed on the VSDSquadron FPGA board.

-Although this step is optional, it is highly valuable because it demonstrates:
+Although hardware validation is optional, this step is important because it demonstrates:

 * End-to-end correctness (software → CPU → bus → GPIO IP → physical pins)
-* Real-world timing and signal behavior
+* Correct FPGA synthesis, placement, routing, and timing
-* Practical FPGA bring-up and debugging skills
+* Practical experience with real hardware bring-up

-This step closely mirrors how IPs are validated in industry after simulation sign-off.
+This step mirrors the final validation phase used in real SoC development.

 ---

 ### What Is Being Validated on Hardware

-By performing this step, I validated that:
+By performing this step, I validated the following:

 * The synthesized SoC fits and routes correctly on the FPGA
 * The RISC-V core boots and executes firmware from BRAM
 * The GPIO IP responds correctly to memory-mapped accesses
 * GPIO direction control works physically
-* GPIO output values drive real LEDs
+* GPIO output values drive real LEDs on FPGA pins
-* The same firmware used in simulation runs **unchanged** on hardware
+* The same firmware used in simulation runs unmodified on hardware

 ---

-### Prerequisites Before Starting Step 5
+### Prerequisites Before Hardware Validation

-Before attempting hardware validation, the following were ensured:
+Before starting Step 5, the following were already verified:

-* Step 2: Multi-register GPIO IP RTL is complete and correct
+* Step 2: Multi-register GPIO IP RTL is correct
 * Step 3: GPIO IP is integrated into the SoC
-* Step 4: Firmware runs successfully in simulation
+* Step 4: Firmware runs successfully in RTL simulation
 * `firmware.hex` is present in the `RTL/` directory
 * `make build` completes without errors
-* FPGA board, USB cable, LEDs, resistors, and breadboard are available
+* VSDSquadron FPGA board and USB cable are available

 ---

-### Step 5.1: Building the FPGA Bitstream
+### Step 5.1: Generating the FPGA Bitstream

-From the `RTL` directory, the FPGA bitstream was generated using:
+From the `RTL` directory, I generated the FPGA bitstream:

 ```bash
 make clean